LEAGUE7QC/LEAGUE7QC.github.io/docs/organizational-guidelines.md

 - Ensures fair play and adherence to league guidelines

 **Limitations:**
-- Ineligible to participate in league games
 - Cannot unilaterally change game rules or league structure
+- Can participate in league games under strict conditions (see Section 8.3)
+- Cannot be on the same team as any of the *appointed* staff members (see Section 2.3)

+**Conflict Resolution:**
+- In cases where the President would normally be involved in conflict resolution but is unable to due to their participation in games, the Founder will assume this responsibility
+- The Captains' Council will have increased oversight responsibilities to ensure fairness

+**Transparency:**
+- All decisions made by the President that could affect game outcomes must be publicly documented and justified
+- The President must declare any potential conflicts of interest related to their participation in the league

 ### 2.3 Staff Members

-**Number:** Five staff members
+**Number:** Five staff members (number subject to change depending on participant numbers)

-**Selection:** Two appointed by the president, three elected by the Captains' Council
+**Selection:** Two appointed by the president (thereafter referred to as "appointed staff members"), three elected by the Captains' Council

 **Responsibilities:**
 - Create and enforce game rules